Lionel de Marmier: Between the wars

 On 15 February 1920, he was honored by induction as a Chevalier into the Legion d'honneur.
 On 15 February 1930, he was raised to the level of Officier in the Legion.
 Meanwhile, he set several world aviation records, leading to his further promotion in the Legion, to Commandeur.
 He also fought in the Spanish Civil War.

 World War II service

 In September 1939, de Marmier returned to duty with his nation with the rank of Commandant.
 Marmier claimed at least one German plane on 3 June 1940, while he was flying a Caudron C.714 with the Polish pilots of GC 1/145 'Varsovie'.
-After the French surrender, he joined the Free French Air Force and served in it, taking command of the free French transport lines.
-He was given the rank of general by General Charles de Gaulle, shortly before his accidental death in a flying accident, when his Lockheed Model 18 Lodestar crashed in the Mediterranean sea on 30 December 1944.
+After the French surrender, he joined the Free French Air Force.
+In September 1941 he was ordered by General Charles de Gaulle to set up and take command of a new Free French air transport service, intended to link Free French colonies.
+He was given the rank of Général de brigade (Brigadier general) on 25 September 1944.
+On 30 December 1944, de Marmier was in command of a Lockheed Model 18 Lodestar which disappeared over the Mediterranean Sea.
+His body was found by an American patrol boat near Sicily on 4 April 1945.